wendyverdonk93/docs/content/faq/general/declined-status.md

 Declined | 3D authorisation cancelled | The [3D Secure](/faq/general/glossary/#3d-secure) verification may be incomplete or could not be validated.
 Declined | Expired card | The customer's credit card has expired.
 Declined | Insufficient funds | The customer has insufficient credit on their card to complete the payment.
 Declined | Merchant only accepts 3DS verified cards | "Declined, not verified".
-If you want to accept unverified 3D cards, email our Risk Team at <risk@multisafepay.com>
+If you want to accept unverified 3D cards, email the Risk Team at <risk@multisafepay.com>